danielaceros/spotipybot/README.md

 A BOT who allows you to play with SPOTIFY API, adding some tracks, creating playlist or getting tracked about de songs you are playing in REALTIME.

 # Getting Started
-Install NECESARY MODULES, if you don't have it:
+Install NECESARY MODULES, if you don't have it and download de .py file called 'spotipybot.py':
 * pip install pandas
 * pip install requests
 * pip install urllib3